 \section{Abstract}

-Large Language Models (LLMs) have drawn widespread attention and research due to their astounding performance in tasks such as text generation and reasoning.
+Large Language Models (LLMs) have drawn widespread attention and research due to their astounding performance in text generation and reasoning tasks.
 Derivative products, like ChatGPT, have been extensively deployed and highly sought after.
 Meanwhile, the evaluation and optimization of LLMs in software engineering tasks, such as code generation, have become a research focus.
-However, there is still a lack of systematic research on the application and evaluation of LLMs in the field of software engineering.
-Therefore, this paper is the first to comprehensively investigate and collate the research and products combining LLMs with software engineering, aiming to answer two questions: (1) What are the current integrations of LLMs with software engineering?
+However, there is still a lack of systematic research on applying and evaluating LLMs in software engineering.
+Therefore, this paper comprehensively investigate and collate the research and products combining LLMs with software engineering, aiming to answer two questions: (1) What are the current integrations of LLMs with software engineering?
 (2) Can LLMs effectively handle software engineering tasks?
-To find the answers, we have collected related literature as extensively as possible from seven mainstream databases, and selected 123 papers for analysis.
+To find the answers, we have collected related literature as extensively as possible from seven mainstream databases and selected 123 timely papers published starting from 2022 for analysis.
 We have categorized these papers in detail and reviewed the current research status of LLMs from the perspective of seven major software engineering tasks, hoping this will help researchers better grasp the research trends and address the issues when applying LLMs.
-Meanwhile, we have also organized and presented papers with evaluation content to reveal the performance and effectiveness of LLMs in various software engineering tasks, providing guidance for researchers and developers to optimize.
+Meanwhile, we have also organized and presented papers with evaluation content to reveal the performance and effectiveness of LLMs in various software engineering tasks, guiding researchers and developers to optimize.